-- a. include a robust process that is designed to equip the credit institution with the ability to know the level, nature and drivers of credit risk upon initial recognition of the lending exposure to ensure that subsequent changes in credit risk can be identified and quantified; - b. include criteria to duly consider the impact of forward-looking information, including macroeconomic factors.
+- 28. The credit risk assessment and measurement process should provide the relevant information for senior management to make its experienced judgements about the credit risk of lending exposures, and the related estimation of ECL. - 29.
+Credit institutions should, to the maximum extent possible, leverage and integrate common processes, systems, tools and data that are used within a credit institution to determine if, when, and on what terms, credit should be granted; monitor credit risk; and measure allowances for both accounting and capital adequacy purposes. - 30.
+A credit institution's allowance methodologies should clearly document the definitions of key terms related to the assessment of credit risk and ECL measurement (such as loss and migration rates, loss events and default).
+Where different terms, information or assumptions are used across functional areas (such as accounting, capital adequacy and credit risk management), the underlying rationale for these differences should be documented and approved by senior management.
+Information and assumptions used for ECL estimates should be reviewed and updated as required by the applicable accounting framework. - 31.
+Credit institutions should have in place adequate processes and systems to appropriately identify, measure, evaluate, monitor, report and mitigate the level of credit risk.
+During the transition to the ECL accounting model, existing processes and systems should be evaluated and, if necessary, modified to collect and analyse relevant information affecting the assessment of credit risk and ECL measurement. - 32.
+Credit institutions should adopt and adhere to written policies and procedures detailing the credit risk systems and controls used in their credit risk methodologies, and the separate roles and responsibilities of the credit institution's management body and senior management. - 33.
+Sound methodologies for assessing credit risk and measuring the level of allowances (subject to exposure type, for example retail or wholesale) should, in particular: - a. include a robust process that is designed to equip the credit institution with the ability to identify the level, nature and drivers of credit risk upon initial recognition of the lending exposure, to ensure that subsequent changes in credit risk can be identified and quantified; - b. include criteria to duly consider the impact of forward-looking information, including macroeconomic factors.
 Whether the evaluation of credit risk is conducted on a collective or individual basis, a credit institution should be able to demonstrate that this consideration has occurred so that the recognition of ECL is not delayed.
 Such criteria should result in the identification of factors that affect repayment, whether related to borrower incentives, willingness or ability to perform on the contractual obligations, or lending exposure terms and conditions.
-Economic factors considered (such as unemployment rates or occupancy rates) should be relevant to the assessment and, depending on the circumstances, this may be at the international, national, regional or local level; - c. include, for collectively evaluated exposures, a description of the basis for creating groups of portfolios of exposures with shared credit risk characteristics; - d. identify and document the ECL assessment and measurement methods (such as a loss rate method, probability of default (PD)/loss-given-default (LGD) method, or another method) to be applied to each exposure or portfolio; - e. document the reasons why the selected method is appropriate, especially if different ECL measurement methods are applied to different portfolios and types of individual exposures.
-Credit institutions should be able to explain to the competent authorities the rationale for any changes in measurement approach (for example, a move from a loss rate method to a PD/LGD method) and the quantitative impacts of such changes; - f. document: - i. the inputs, data and assumptions used in the allowance estimation process, such as historical loss rates, PD/LGD estimates and economic forecasts, - ii. how the life of an exposure or portfolio is determined (including how expected prepayments and defaults have been considered), - iii. the time period over which historical loss experience is evaluated, and - iv. any adjustments necessary for the estimation of ECL in accordance with the applicable accounting framework.
-For example, if current and forecasted economic conditions are different from those that existed during the historical estimation period being used, adjustments that are directionally consistent with those differences, should be made.
-In addition, a credit institution may have experienced little to no actual losses in the historical period analysed; however, current or forward-looking conditions can differ from conditions during the historical period, and the impact of these changes on ECL should be assessed and measured;
+Economic factors considered (such as unemployment rates or occupancy rates) should be relevant to the assessment and, depending on the circumstances, this may be at the international, national, regional or local level;

+- c. include, for collectively evaluated exposures, a description of the basis for creating groups of portfolios of exposures with shared credit risk characteristics; - d. identify and document the ECL assessment and measurement methods (such as a loss rate method, probability of default (PD)/loss-given-default (LGD) method, or another method) to be applied to each exposure or portfolio; - e. document the reasons why the selected method is appropriate, especially if different ECL measurement methods are applied to different portfolios and types of individual exposures.
+Credit institutions should be able to explain to the competent authorities the rationale for any changes in measurement approach (for example, a move from a loss rate method to a PD/LGD method) and the quantitative impacts of such changes;

+f. document: